The Dunkl-Laplace transform and Macdonald's hypergeometric series: Laplace transform of the Opdam-Cherednik kernel

 In this section, we return to $A_{n-1}\,$ and resume the notations from Sections 1--3.
-We shall extend the statements of Theorem \ref{master} to the Cherednik kernel and the hypergeometric function of type $A_{n-1}.$ Formulas \eqref{connection_kernelpolys} and \eqref{connection_hypergeopolys} suggest that it will be convenient to work with suitable modifications of the (extended) kernels $G$ and $F.$ According to our construction in Section \ref{Dunkl}, the extended Cherednik kernel $G$ is in particular holomorphic on the set
+We shall extend the statements of Theorem \ref{master} to the Opdam-Cherednik kernel and the hypergeometric function of type $A_{n-1}.$ Formulas \eqref{connection_kernelpolys} and \eqref{connection_hypergeopolys} suggest that it will be convenient to work with suitable modifications of the (extended) kernels $G$ and $F.$ According to our construction in Section \ref{Dunkl}, the extended Opdam-Cherednik kernel $G$ is in particular holomorphic on the set

-The exponential mapping $\exp: z \mapsto e^z$ (understood componentwise) maps $\mathbb R^n + i\Omega^\prime$ biholomorphically onto $H:=\{z\in \mathbb C^n: \text{Re}\, z >0\}$ with inverse $\log$.
+The exponential mapping $\exp: z \mapsto e^z$ (understood componentwise) maps $\mathbb R^n + i\Omega^\prime$ biholomorphically onto $\,H:=\{z\in \mathbb C^n: \text{Re}\, z >0\}$ with inverse $\log$.
 The modified kernels

-are therefore holomorphic on $\mathbb C^n \times H.$ We call them the rational version of the Cherednik kernel and the hypergeometric function, respectively.
+are therefore holomorphic on $\mathbb C^n \times H.$ We call them the rational version of the Opdam-Cherednik kernel and the hypergeometric function, respectively.
 Obviously $\mathcal{F}$ is $\mathcal{S}_n$-invariant in each argument.
 We collect some properties of $\mathcal G$ and $\mathcal F$ which shall be needed lateron.